novuhq/novu/docs/docs/community/create-provider.md

   SMS
 ```

-For this example we will be selecting `EMAIL` as our provider type.
+For this example, we will be selecting `EMAIL` as our provider type.
 The name for our provider will be exampleProvider.

 ```zsh
 ?
 Write the provider name camelCased: › exampleProvider
 ```

 Once our exampleProvider is generated we will need to begin working from within `/providers/exampleProvider` to begin adding our provider.
-Be sure to write test alongside your provider.
+Be sure to write the test alongside your provider.
 See below for template examples for our `exampleProvider`.

 ```ts
 import {